Aperture – The Pupil of the Camera

 F-stop or F-number

-Aperture is measured using f-stop or f-number.
-The numbers on the f-stop scale are: f/1.4, f/2, f/2.8, f/4, f/5.6, f/8, f/11, f/16, f/22.
-Some cameras have numbering as f1.4, f2, f2.8 and so on.
-These numbers depend on the lens and its focal length.
-Based on the settings, the numbers in between can change.
+Photographers measure aperture using f-stop or f-number.
+The f-stop scale includes values like f/1.4, f/2, f/2.8, f/4, f/5.6, f/8, f/11, f/16, and f/22.
+Some cameras display these numbers as f1.4, f2, f2.8, and so on.
+The lens and its focal length determine these values.
+Depending on the settings, intermediate values may also vary.

 Aperture diameter = focal length of lens/f-stop